OctopusDeploy/blog/blog/2021-03/kubernetes-workers/index.md

 ![](octopus-docker-hub-feed.png)

 ## Create a runbook
 Infrastructure activities should be undertaken using [Runbooks](https://octopus.com/docs/runbooks).
-This post assumes you're framiliar with creating [Projects](https://octopus.com/docs/projects) within Octopus so we'll skip that part.
+This post assumes you're familiar with creating [Projects](https://octopus.com/docs/projects) within Octopus, so we'll skip that part.

 1. Create a runbook in your project.
 I called mine Create K8s workers.
-1. Add a `Deploy Kubernetes containers` step to your process.
+1. Add a **Deploy Kubernetes containers** step to your process.

 This step template is large, so we'll go over the minimum components to get this working.